eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 **Follow these steps:**
 1. Open Map View in Explorer for Endevor for your selected Host
-2. Navigate the view as required, selecting your desired options as you navigate through the different parameters in hierarchical order.
+2. Select your desired options as you navigate through the different parameters in hierarchical order.
 3. Select an entry at the **Type** level, and click the plus icon.

     The path that you followed appears highlighted at the top of your screen, displaying the following dialog: